All Episodes

 They constantly view him as a black quarterback.

-They constantly look at him, and this little column yesterday that ran in Philadelphia, and the uh apparently the the the that has the black audience is an indication he's looked at as a black quarterback, and the media can deny that all they want, but he is looked at as a black quarterback.
+And this little column yesterday that ran in Philadelphia and apparently has the black audience is an indication he's looked at as a black quarterback.

 And it's gotten to the point now that those expectations that they piled on him, he's now playing their game.

-He's now out there saying, Well, I had to have the surgery now because you know the fans want to see a black quarterback be able to scramble, thereby fulfilling the stereo.
+He's now out there saying, well, I had to have the surgery now because, you know, the fans want to see a black quarterback be able to scramble, thereby fulfilling the stereo.

 Now they're going to do a 180 and turn on him and all that.

-And I think all he's trying to do is fulfill the expectations that they have ladled on to him.
+And I think all he's trying to do is fulfill the expectations that they have ladled onto him.

-I uh the this the degree of criticism that McNabb is getting in Philadelphia this year.
+The degree of criticism that McNabb is getting in Philadelphia this year, talk about unjust, talk about mean-spirited, talk about just absolutely pointless.

-Uh this is a classic example of it.
+This is a classic example of it.

 And I probably am not doing him any favors today by supporting him because it's only going to make the media even angrier at him.